babarrett/mitosis-docs/mitosis-buildinstructions.md

 Verify that it registers as a USB device.
 * Use USB to program the Pro Micro, again.
 This confirms that you did not break the Pro Micro while soldering things to it.
-* Use ST-LINK V2 to program the receiver wireless module
+* Use ST-LINK V2 to program the receiver wireless module.
+(Optional if yours is already programmed.)

 ### Prepare the plates

 **Safety warnings**

 * Be sure you are wearing googles, especially for breaking out the squares to make the plate.
 * Filter mask if you are using a Dremel(TM), or similar rotary grinder to assist in removing the squares in the "plate" PCBs.